-Often, I see clients that talk about their struggles with ADHD, PTSD, Migraine Headaches, Spectrum Disorders or problems with sleep.
+Often, I see clients that talk about their struggles with ADHD, PTSD, Migraine Headaches, Spectrum Disorders, OCD or problems with sleep.
 In my experience, a lot of times these diagnoses are not accurate or sometimes not diagnosed at all (when they should be).
 Regardless, people are struggling more and more with these neurological conditions.
 So, what is Neurofeedback?
 Are there treatments that work besides taking a mediation for the rest of my life?
 Let's answer some of those questions.

 What is Neurofeedback used for and what does it treat?